openconnectivityfoundation/DeviceBuilder/Readme.md

 - x-examples
 - full descriptions

+The advantage of this input format is:
+- can be used for existing devices, e.g. just retrieve the oic/res of an existing device

-# swagger file creation from devicebuilder input format
+# swagger file creation from DeviceBuilder input format

-The input format is an json array of:
+The DeviceBuilder input format is an json array with the next properties:
-  -  "path" : "/mypath"
+  -  "path" : string, required, must start with "/"

-    string, required
-  -  "rt"   : [ "oic.r.switch.binary" ]

-    array of strings, required
+  -  "rt"   : array of strings, required, the resource type that needs to be populated
-  -  "if"   : ["oic.if.s" ],

-    array of strings, required
+  -  "if"   : array of strings, required, the interfaces that needs to be supported
-  -  "remove_properties" : [ "range"  ],

-    array of strings, optional, e.g. can be omitted, "range", "step" "value".
+  -  "remove_properties" : array of strings, optional, e.g. can be omitted, properties that will be removed: "range", "step" "value".
-  -  "remove_methods" : ["post"],

-   array of strings, optional, e.g. can be omitted, must be "get" "post"
+  -  "remove_methods" : array of strings, optional, e.g. can be omitted, methods that will be removed:  "get" "post"
-  -  "override_type" : "integer"

-   string, optional, e.g. can be omitted, must be "integer" or "number" or "string"
+  -  "override_type" :   string, optional, e.g. can be omitted, override the value type: "integer" or "number" or "string"

+the advantage of this format that it is:
+- simple
+- instructions per resource instance to change things.

 ## Options needed to run the tool:
 - introspection : output base file